Survivor Support & Advocacy

 Our undergraduate interns on the Gender Violence and Social Change team here at the Women's Center work closely with staff to facilitate important dialogues about sexual assault and gender-based violence through year-round programming.
 Check out our calendar and see what this team has coming up!

 We aren't the only ones on Grounds working on this issue.
-Our staff works closely with the Office of the Dean of Students, Office for Equal Opportunity and Civil Rights, and student groups like One Less and One in Four to provide support for broader initiatives and insight on what students need most.
+Our staff works closely with the Office of the Dean of Students, Office for Equal Opportunity and Civil Rights, the Office of Health Promotion & Well-being and student groups like CORE to provide support for broader initiatives and insight on what students need most.